Why Harmonica Based Stress Reduction Works

 But this all comes at a price, if we experience repeated fight or flight responses throughout our daily lives.

-he fight or flight response is a lifesaver when a sabertoothed tiger attacks, or the homicidal taxi driver aims straight at us.
+Sure, the fight or flight response is a lifesaver when a sabertoothed tiger attacks, or the homicidal taxi driver aims straight at us.

 But the unpleasant truth is that IT IS OUR OWN THOUGHTS which are the most common triggers for fight or flight responses.